cliffc2/cliffnotes/README.md

-Check the delegated tokens - tbc
+Check the delegated tokens - TBC

 Create a Stake pool (key and cert) by hand